w3c/wai-website/pages/test-evaluate/conformance/wcag-em.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".
-title: "WCAG-EM Overview: Website Accessibility Conformance Evaluation Methodology"
+title: "WCAG-EM Overview: WCAG Evaluation Methodology"
 title_html: "WCAG-EM Overview:<br>WCAG Evaluation Methodology"
 nav_title: "WCAG-EM Evaluation Methodology"
 lang: en  # Change "en" to the translated-language shortcode
-last_updated: 2026-07-23  # Keep the date of the English version
+last_updated: 2026-08-12  # Keep the date of the English version
 first_published: "as “Conformance Evaluation of Web Sites for Accessibility” in September 2005"

 # translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)